fadyat/ITMO-PROBLEMS/English/V semester/README.md

 #### Exercise 6

+You need to upload a brushed-up version of your class description of the app.
+Your recording should include the information you and your team members presented (information, but not the exact words your team members said), and the answers to the questions your classmates asked.

+---

 Have you ever heard about Telegram bot that can help you stay organized and on top of your schedule?
 It's really cool.
 You can create events and receive notifications at regular intervals while the event is still ongoing.